Bluestem Organic Farm

 Meals: The farm doesn't prepare group meals, but we do set you up certified organic vegetables to take home.
 Pasture-raised protein is negotiable.

-Stipend: - Pay is based on experience, but you can expect a range of $13-15 per hour.
-More if you have significant experience.- Full time work is available through October or November 2022.
-(We are open to part time hours, as well.)
+Stipend: - Stipend is based on experience, but you can expect a range of $14-17 per hour.
+More if you have significant experience.
+Full time positions are available through October or November 2023.

 Preferred method of Contact: Email